asgeissler/RNA-Schlange/README.md

 Alternatively, a user can specify a set of SRA runs that should be downloaded.
 If you use the *RNA-Schlange*, please consider citing:

-"Genome-scale prediction of stable housekeeping genes in Synechococcus sp.
-PCC 7002".
+"Exploring the RNA structure regulatory potential in 202 cyanobacterial genomes"
-Adrian Sven Geissler, Elena Carrasquer Alvarez, Christian Anthon, Niels-Ulrik Frigaard, Jan Gorodkin, Stefan Ernst Seemann.
+AS  Geissler, EC Alvarez, C Anthon, NU Frigaard, J Gorodkin, and SE Seemann
 *in preparation*